MarvNC/yomitan-dictionaries/dict-changelog.md

 I will be keeping track of the changes made to the dictionaries in the folder here.

-These dictionaries are automatically updated daily and will not have changelog entries:
+These dictionaries are automatically updated daily and will not have new changelog entries:

 - Jitendex
 - JMnedict
 - KANJIDIC_english
+- Pixiv Encyclopedia
 - CC-CEDICT
 - CC-CEDICT Hanzi
 - Words.HK